Gloomy song for one free to return (5)

 'gloomy song' is the definition.

 'dirge' can be an answer for 'song' (dirge is a kind of song).
-I am unsure of the 'gloomy' bit.
+I am not certain of the 'gloomy' bit.

 'for one free to return' is the wordplay.